Pujakurde/Covid19_Data_Analysis/README.md

 # Covid19_Data_Analysis

-## AI Project Summary
-"Numbers tell stories — this project lets data speak about how the world lived, fought, and recovered from COVID-19."
-Using Python and data visualization, this project explores how the COVID-19 pandemic evolved across nations and how happiness, GDP, and life expectancy shaped the outcomes.
-The analysis blends data science and social insight, letting AI summarize patterns that reflect both humanity and health.

----

 ## Overview
 This project performs a comprehensive data analysis of global COVID-19 statistics and correlates them with economic and social indicators from the Worldwide Happiness Report.
 It reveals how richer, happier, and healthier nations were better equipped to combat the pandemic.